M-erb/merb.dev/src/content/blog/javascript-variables-and-scopes.md

 ### Block Scope

 This has to do with `let` and `const` and where they are declared in your code.
-If you use `let` and/or `const` in a code block it cannot be redeclared without an error being thrown.
+If you use `let` and/or `const` in a code block it cannot be re-declared without an error being thrown.
 A 'block,' in this context, would be any code declared inside of curly braces `{}`.
 Check out the example:

 ```javascript
 const personA = 'Bob'